 - "I will end up alone."

-Most people believe that their fear of conflict is due to the other person's behavior.
-But if you were to do Inner Bonding and explore the fear, your Inner Child might say to you:
+If you believe that your fear of conflict is due to the other person's behavior, you might want to do Inner Bonding and explore the fear.
+Your Inner Child might say to you:

 - "I get angry because you are not around to take care of me.
 If I didn't get angry, I would end up being taken advantage of."

 The fear of conflict often comes from the ego wounded self being in charge, instead of the loving adult.